weinsteinlab/ECpH-MD/README.md

    **IMPORTANT**: The PDB structure data should start from the SECOND line.
 Similar to conventional MD OpenMM simulations, FIRST line should specify unit cell information.

-   **IMPORTANT**: Make sure that the ionic strength of the resulting system is sufficient (e.g., ≥0.1 M).
-The method is heavily dependent on the overall concentration of ions in the system due to the PME calculation procedure (like any other constant-pH method).

 2. Equilbrate structure as preferred.
 ----
 # Edit input_file.py